debiansid/openwrt-powerdns-recursor/README.md

-# openwrt-uclibc-powerdns-recursor
+# openwrt-musl-powerdns-recursor
-make powerdns-recursor ipk for openwrt
+make powerdns-recursor ipk for openwrt, you need boost_1.60